parasaurolophus/go/automation/hue/README.md

 type Item map[string]any
     Alias for map[string]any used as the basic data model for the Hue Bridge API V2.

+type Model map[string]Group
+    Fields of interest from the Hue API V2 data model, transformed into a useable structure (which Hue's bizzare and over-engineered structure is not).

 type Response struct {
         Data   []Item `json:"data"`